-If you were to ask any homeowner with a major roofing issue if they would’ve done anything differently, you’d undoubtedly hear this answer: “I would’ve done something sooner.”
+If you were to ask any homeowner with one of the many common Texas roofing problems if they would’ve done anything differently, you’d undoubtedly hear this answer: “I would’ve done something sooner.”

 Unfortunately, many homeowners tend to postpone roofing repairs until a significant problem arises, usually coinciding with nasty weather.
 Every time there’s a storm, a legion of homeowners in the same town call roofers at the same time for emergency repairs.